-Suncor's Ethanol Plant (St. Clair, Ontario) produces biofuel that is blended into gasoline to reduce the carbon intensity of the fuel purchased by our customers in our downstream operations.
+Suncor's Ethanol Plant (St. Clair, Ontario) produces biofuel that is blended into gasoline and diesel to reduce the carbon intensity of the fuel purchased by our customers in our downstream operations.
 Suncor avoids close to 0.6 million tonnes of CO2e per year through the development, deployment and operation of renewable energy facilities.
 These avoided emissions are not currently deducted from our reported corporate wide GHG totals.
-0.7% is calculated based on revenue from ethanol sales as a portion of total revenue from our St. Clair Ethanol plant (excluding government funding) in 2019.
-Global Warming Potentials - Environment Canada Global Warming Potentials http://www.ec.gc.ca/ges-ghg/default.asp?lang=En&n=CAD07259-1 For the 2019 reporting year we have used the updated GWP's released in the IPCC fourth assessment report (2007).
+0.86% is calculated based on revenue from ethanol sales as a portion of total revenue from our St. Clair Ethanol plant (excluding government funding) in 2020.